speechly/cli/README.md

 - `deploy` deploy to upload a directory containing configuration file(s), train a model out of them and take the model into use.
 - `describe` describe apps to get their status
 - `list` list apps in project
+- `sample` sample a set of examples from the given configuration
 - `validate` validate the given configuration for syntax errors

 The versioning of the configuration files should be done properly, ie. keep them in a version control system.
 Consider the deploy/download functionality to be a tool for the training pipeline instead of collaboration or versioning.